coopercenter/va_clean_economy_dashboard/backend_options.md

 A summary of options for tools for creating and hosting the Virginia Renewables Progress Dashboard.

-**Background:** The front-end design for the dashboard is currently under discussion with DMME.
+**Background:** The Virgina Renewables Progress Dashboard will display information about the Commonwealth's progress towards acheiving its quantitative targets towards its adopted clean energy goals.
+The design for the dashboard is currently under discussion with staff at the Virginia Department of Mines, Minerals & Energy (DMME).
 Salient issues include:

  * *Selection of data elements:* Choice of exactly which data elements will be incorporated into the dashboard.
     - Example elements:
       - Total installed renewables generation capacity (MW, by year);
       - Renewables generation as a fraction of total generation (% GWh/GWh, by year)
       - etc.
-    - Almost surely, elements will be added incrementally: start simple, then build
+    - Almost surely, elements will be added incrementally: start simple, then build.

  * *Visual design of individual data elements:* Exactly how each data element will be visualized -- dials, line graphs, maps, etc.
  * *Overall dashboard layout:* How the individual data elements will be arranged, framed, and presented to create an overall user experience.

 These front-end design issues are the subject of a separate [design document](https://3.basecamp.com/4370323/buckets/15566178/google_documents/2472959220).

-Based on identified requirements for the front end, we need to design the dashboard's *back end* - the system that prepares and delivers the required visual elements to end users, to display in their respective web browsers.
+Based on identified requirements for the front end, we need to design the dashboard's *back end* - the system that prepares and delivers the required visual elements to end users, for display in their respective web browsers.

-## Requirements and preferences for the dashboard back end
+## Requirements and preferences for dashboard back end

 A non-exhaustive list...